UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

-# Computer-centered deadline behaviors and stress patterns
+# Sympathetic Activation in Deadlines
-This repository contains the R scripts to curate, ensure quality control, normalize, and generate final model data from the raw data collected via the S-Interface and other tools in the "Deadline Stress and Work Patterns - 2020" project.
+This repository contains the R scripts to curate, ensure quality control, normalize, and generate final model data from the raw data collected via the S-Interface and other tools in the paper **Sympathetic Activation in Deadlines of Deskbound Research - A Study in the Wild**, publushed in CHI 23.

 ## Getting Started